robomics/StripePy/docs/detect_stripes.rst

 You can apply a specific ``--normalization`` method when fetching the contact map data from the input file; by default, no normalization is applied.
-As found in our experiments, our algorithm performs optimally when no prior balancing is applied (see the Supplementary Information of our paper).
+As found in our experiments, our algorithm performs optimally when no prior balancing is applied (see the `Supplementary Information <https://academic.oup.com/bioinformatics/article/41/6/btaf351/8161567#524807912>`_ from our paper).

-The ``--genomic-belt`` option defines a radial band around the main diagonal of the contact map, specified in base pairs, to which the stripe search is confined; its default value is 5,000,000 bp.
+The ``--genomic-belt`` option defines a radial band around the main diagonal of the contact map, specified in base pairs, to which the stripe search is confined; its default value is 5 Mbp.

 Step 2: line detection
 ^^^^^^^^^^^^^^^^^^^^^^

 The ``--glob-pers-min`` option sets a critical threshold value between 0 and 1 (defaulting to 0.04).
-This threshold is instrumental in filtering persistence maxima points for the global pseudo-distribution, which are crucial for identifying initial candidate stripe locations, frequently referred to as "seeds."
+This threshold is instrumental in filtering persistence maxima points for the global pseudo-distribution, which are crucial for identifying initial candidate stripe locations, frequently referred to as "seeds".

 Step 3: shape analysis
 ^^^^^^^^^^^^^^^^^^^^^^